YahiaElTai/ms-commerce/docs/TERRAFORM_OVERVIEW.md

 Please note that before running Terraform on the CI (Continuous Integration) system, you should ensure that the Cloud Resource Manager API is enabled.

-These service account should most likely be created using the GCP Console and not via terraform locally.
+These service account should be created using the GCP Console and not via terraform locally.

 Once these service accounts are created, generate a key for each of them and store it as an environment variable in CI: